IB-ULFRI/homework-1/README.md

 3. *Variable answers* require you to write down your answers into variables.
 Please be careful that the variables have the exact same name as in the instructions.
 We will always provide a stub in the notebook.
 We don't actually run your entire notebooks, we evaluate only the variable we are grading.
 This means that your variables should be set explicitly.
 For instance `x = 5 / 3` or `answer_var = x` **will not work** and will receive zero points.
 All answer variables should be set explicitly e.g. `answer_var = 1.6666` in for this simple example.
 Please ensure there are no syntax errors in your notebook.
 We've added GitHub Actions that test syntax errors when you push your code to GitHub.
 If there is a green checkmark at the top of your repository, your code has no syntax errors.
 If there is a red X at the top, your notebook did not compile correctly, so make sure you eliminate any errors.

-We will automatically fetch your solutions at the deadline and these submissions will be graded by default. **If you submit after the deadline -- using your late days -- please notify Pavlin on our Slack channel**, and we will re-evaluate your submission.
+We will automatically fetch your solutions at the deadline and these submissions will be graded by default. **If you submit after the deadline -- using your late days -- please notify Pavlin or Martin via email**, and we will re-evaluate your submission.

 ## Environment instructions